German revolutions of 1848–1849: National Assembly in Frankfurt

 Soon events began to overtake discussions.
 Delegate Robert Blum had been sent to Vienna by his left-wing political colleagues on a fact-finding mission to see how Austria's government was rolling back liberal achievements by military force.
 Blum participated in the street fighting, was arrested and executed on 9 November, despite his claim to immunity from prosecution as a member of the National Assembly.

-Although the achievements of the March Revolution were rolled back in many German states, the discussions in Frankfurt continued, increasingly losing touch with society.
+Although the achievements of the March Revolution were rolled back in many German states, the discussions in Frankfurt continued, increasingly losing touch with events.

 In December 1848 the "Basic Rights for the German People" proclaimed equal rights for all citizens before the law.
 On 28 March 1849, the draft of the Paulskirchenverfassung constitution was finally passed.
 The new Germany was to be a constitutional monarchy, and the office of head of state ("Emperor of the Germans") was to be hereditary and held by the respective King of Prussia.
 The latter proposal was carried by a mere 290 votes in favour, with 248 abstentions.
 The constitution was recognized by 29 smaller states but not by Austria, Prussia, Bavaria, Hanover and Saxony.